It's pretty self explanatory ;)

 Please make sure you type in the function correctly.
 In most cases the project notices syntax errors and resets the function to f(x,y)=0.
 The project also resets the function if it's too long.

 I don't recommend to plot functions with definition gaps.
-Infinity and NaN are set to 0.
+Infinity (or "almost" infinity) and NaN are set to 0.

 Tips for typing in your own function:

 - pay attention to parentheses, e.g. e^2x is taken as (e^2)*x, not e^(2*x)

 - supported operators are +, -, *, / and ^

 - supported functions are sin, cos, tan, asin, acos, atan, log, ln, exp, abs (absolute value function), sqrt (square root), cbrt (cubic root), root/rt (a. root of b [two arguments!]), floor, ceil, round/rd, sec, csc, cot, sgn

 - supported variables and constants are x, y, e and pi